geeekpi/docs/docs/md/preparation.md

 sudo usermod -a -G dialout <username>
 ```

-where <username> is your Linux user name. ** You will need to log out and log in again for this change to take effect ** .
+where <username> is your Linux user name.

+<br>You will need to log out and log in again for this change to take effect.

 ![Adding user to the group](../imgs/unoR4/Ubuntu_Serial.jpg).